 Understanding the difference between the two will help you decide who to choose for your treatment needs.
-Consulting the right person, either the dentist or endodontist ensures you receive proper care and successful treatment.
+Consulting the right person, either the dentist or endodontist, ensures you receive proper care and successful treatment.

 Requirements to become a dentist

-Dentists are essential healthcare providers who play a vital role in maintaining and restoring the health of teeth, gums, and mouth.
+Dentists are essential healthcare providers who play a vital role in maintaining and restoring the health of teeth, gums, and the mouth.
 They are skilled and highly trained to diagnose and treat various dental problems.

 General services provided by dentists